exodusferret/bazzite-zone/README.md

 3. If the certificate is not enrolled, `zotac-zone-drivers.service` does not load the Zotac modules yet.
 4. Run `sudo /usr/bin/zotac-secureboot-enroll`.
 5. The helper runs `mokutil --timeout -1` and `mokutil --import /etc/pki/akmods/certs/akmods-zotac-zone.der`.
+6. It only reports `Enrollment request queued.` after confirming the certificate appears in `mokutil --list-new`.
-6. On the next boot, MokManager appears and you must confirm the enrollment manually.
+7. On the next boot, MokManager appears and you must confirm the enrollment manually.

 Queue enrollment manually: